 The student will sit a multiple choice/short answer exam paper.
-This consists of twenty, short answer and multiple choice questions to test pharmacological knowledge within the field of practice and its application to practice.
+This consists of twenty, short answer and multiple choice questions to test pharmacological knowledge and its application to practice.
 Candidates must attempt to answer all questions.
 Students are advised to allow 1.5 hours for completion (pass mark set at 80%).